Editorial Board of the

 Martin C. Chapman is a research associate professor with the Department of Geological Sciences, Virginia Polytechnic Institute and State University, Blacksburg,Virginia.
 He received his Ph.D. from Virginia Tech in 1998.
 His research interests include seismicity of eastern North America, strong motion, and hazard assessment.
 He has served as an associate editor for BSSA since March 1995.

 Luis Angel Dalguer is a seismologist and structural engineer at swissnuclear in Switzerland since April 2014.
-From 2008-2014, he was a Senior Scientist and head of the Earthquake Physics Group (former Computational Seismology) of the Swiss Seismological Service (SED), ETH-Zurich (since 2009).
+From 2008-2014, he was a Senior Scientist and head of the Earthquake Physics Group of the Swiss Seismological Service (SED), ETH-Zurich.
 He received his first PhD in structural engineering from Federal University of Rio Grande do Sul (UFRGS) Porto Alegre, Brazil and a second PhD in Geophysics (Seismology) from the Disaster Prevention Research Institute, Kyoto University, Japan.
 He also served in research positions at the Japan Society for the Promotion of Science (Kyoto University), San Diego State University and the Earthquake Research Institute (University of Tokyo).
 His research is primarily related to the investigation of the physics of the earthquake source dynamic, near-source ground motion and the implementation of seismology research advancements into Earthquake Engineering knowledge, with the final goal to promote the integration between Earthquake Scientists and Earthquake Engineers.
 Luis joined the editorial board of BSSA in 2013.

 John Douglas is a Chancellor's Fellow (Lecturer) in the Department of Civil and Environmental Engineering at the University of Strathclyde (Glasgow, UK).
 From 2004 to 2015 he was an engineering seismologist at the Bureau de recherches géologiques et minières (BRGM, the French Geological Survey), Orléans, France, since 2004.
 He has also been a visiting professor at the University of Iceland since 2009.
 He received his Ph.D. from the University of London (Imperial College of Science, Technology and Medicine) in 2001 and his Habilitation à diriger des recherches (HDR, accreditation to supervise research) from the Université de Grenoble in 2010.
 His principal research interest is seismic-hazard assessment, in particular ground-motion prediction.
 John joined the editorial board of BSSA in July 2011.